DMVis/DMVis/documentation/utils/styleUtils.md

 - `fontSize`: Overrides the default font size.
 - `fontFamily`: Overrides the default font family.
-- `color`: Overrides the default primary color.
+- `color`: Overrides the default primary colour.
-- `colorBorder`: Overrides the default border color.
+- `colorBorder`: Overrides the default border colour.
-- `focusColor`: Overrides the default focus color.
+- `focusColor`: Overrides the default focus colour.
-- `colorSet`: Specifies the identifier for a color set (find colorsets on https://colorbrewer2.org/).
+- `colorSet`: Specifies the identifier for a colour set (find colorsets on https://colorbrewer2.org/).
-- `numColors`: Specifies the number of colors to generate from the set.
+- `numColors`: Specifies the number of colours to generate from the set.

 Below is an example of how to instantiate the `StyleUtils` class with some custom options: